igortru/pylddt/README.md

 Structures which do not match the MSA are ignored.
 Sequences in the MSA which do not match a structure are reported, then ignored.

 # LRMSD
-  homstrad 690 pairwise structural alignments:
+  homstrad 690 pairwise structural alignments: (Angstroms)

   usalign.stats:AVERAGE	avg_LDDT=0.8123	avg_LRMSD=1.0451